Faster Fene: Plot

 Banesh Fene (Amey Wagh) is a wildlife enthusiast & spends most of his time in the forest treating birds.
 He is set to travel to Pune for 1 month for his medical entrance exam, for which his mother has arranged his stay at one of her relatives — B. R. Bhagwat (Bha.
 Ra.).
 Bha.
 Ra. is a renowned writer who now lives alone in Pune.
 The moment Banesh arrives at his place, he finds that a robbery has taken place.
 He concludes that it would take 3 hours for police to arrive due to a political event happening nearby & gives him time to figure out the thief.
 He starts tracing evidence & eventually traces a 10-year-old boy who attempted the robbery.
 He finds out that this boy with the pet name Bhu-Bhu is an orphan who is forced to steal in the attempted murder of a senior citizen to usurp all his wealth.

 Banesh rescues Bhu-Bhu from the clutches of the goons and gets back to B. R. Bhagwat's home.
 Bha.
 Ra. is a kind man who adopts him, and rewards Banesh with a pen, which he used to write many of his books.
 Next, Banesh goes to the college where his exam is scheduled.
 There he meets another fellow student & they become friends in a short time.
 Banesh lends him one of his pens as he has forgotten his.
 After the exam, Banesh runs into his childhood friend Aboli & they exchange their numbers.
 He then rushes to find his friend to get back his pen.
-The examiner informs him that he left much before scheduled time.
-Banesh is disappointed to lose the pen he got in reward.
+The examiner informs him that he left much before the scheduled time.
+Banesh is disappointed to lose the pen he got as a reward.

 As Banesh is returning home, he reads in the newspaper that his friend has committed suicide.
 He is shocked as he found no suicidal symptoms, on the contrary, his friend was quite ambitious.
 He decides to investigate & goes to his hostel.
 There the police have completed the investigation & are about to return.
 The police mock Banesh's argument that it is a murder, masked as suicide.
-Late night barges into the hostel & checks the CCTV footage.
+Later that night, he barges into the hostel & checks the CCTV footage.
 There he finds that after the exam, his friend is chased by the suspected murderer.
 15 mins later the suspect comes out of the hostel in a petrified state & boards a rickshaw.

 Banesh & Bhu-Bhu track down the rickshaw driver & question him about the suspect.
-From there they go to Swastik Lodge, where the suspect was staying for past 15 days but has checked out earlier.
+From there they go to Swastik Lodge, where the suspect was staying for the past 15 days but has checked out earlier.
 They pose as his friends & enquire at the reception about forgotten stuff (as the suspect had hurriedly left the lodge after the murder).
-They collect one set of clothes which he had given for laundry & find a receipt of photo-studio.
+They collect one set of clothes which he had given for laundry & find a receipt from the photo-studio.